melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 This feature allows janis-translate to build a single container image during runtime which has all software requirements.

-As this feature requires docker (which is unavailable on Nirin cloud), and because containers can take anywhere from 2-15 minutes to build, we won't use this feature today.
+As this feature requires docker (which is not available on our training VMs today), and also because containers can take anywhere from 2-15 minutes to build, we won't use this feature today.

 Instead, we have pre-built images for the relevant tools using janis-translate, and placed them on a `quay.io` repository.